mwarddev/showcase/README.md

 #### Artform Post List Page
 ![Post List](readme-images/post-list.png)

 When an artform is selected on the home page the user is directed to this post list page containing all the posts created of that paricular artform.
-The post cards are arranged in order of creation and contain a preview image (if, for some reason, the user dosen't provide an image a placeholder image is used instead), the artform type, a snippet of the post's description, the post's creator and how long ago it was posted.
+The post cards are arranged in order of creation and contain a preview image (if, for some reason, the user dosen't provide an image a placeholder image is used instead), the artform type, a snippet of the post's description, the post's creator, how long ago it was posted and the comment count.
 Non-registered users can also view this page.
 Clicking on a card will direct the user to the full post page.The back button takes the user back to the home page.

 #### Full Post Page
 ![Full Post](readme-images/full-post-1.png)